API Documentation

 Returns:

-Iterable containing single-epoch spectral energy distributions
+Iterable containing single-epoch spectral energy distributions, sorted by average MJD

 lightcurve_fitting.bolometric.integrate_sed(epoch1)[source]